Online Joint Assortment-Inventory Optimization under MNL Choices: The Online Optimization Algorithm

 \end{restatable}

-In \Cref{lemma-estimator-recv}, we prove that the summary statistic $\mu_{i, \ell}$ for each product $i$ follows a geometric distribution, and its expectation is given by the reciprocal of the corresponding attraction parameter $v_i$.
+In \Cref{lemma:estimator-recv}, we prove that the summary statistic $\mu_{i, k}$ for each product $i$ follows a geometric distribution, whose expectation equals the reciprocal of the corresponding attraction $v_i$.
 This expectation is well-defined within the range between $\recv_{\min} \coloneqq 1 / v_{\max}$ and $\recv_{\max} \coloneqq 1 / v_{\min}$.
-Intuitively, $\recv_{i, \ell}$ reflects the attraction of the no-purchase option relative to the assorted product $i$, so not surprisingly its expectation is given by the ratio of the attraction $v_0 = 1$ over $v_i$.
-Importantly, this ratio is independent of the assortment set, so the distribution of the summary statistic $\recv_{i, \ell}$ remains fixed and simple even with a dynamically changing assortment set.
+Intuitively, $\recv_{i, k}$ reflects the attraction of the no-purchase option relative to the assorted product $i$, so not surprisingly its expectation equals the ratio of the attraction $v_0 = 1$ over $v_i$.
+Importantly, this ratio is independent of the assortment set, so the distribution of the summary statistic $\recv_{i, k}$ remains fixed and simple even with a dynamically changing assortment set.
 By leveraging the summary statistics, we sidestep the complication brought by stochastic stockout events.

-Motivated by \Cref{lemma-estimator-recv}, we propose to estimate the reciprocal attraction $\mu_i = 1/v_i$ of each product $i$ by aggregating all summary statistics available for that product.
-Formally, for each product $i$ and epoch $\ell$, we consider the subset of all epochs up to $\ell$ in which product $i$ is assorted, namely, $\setT_{i, \ell} \coloneqq \{\tau\le\ell\mid i\in S(\U_\tau)\}$.
-According to \Cref{eq: geometric-mean}, the summary statistic $\mu_{i, \tau}$ for any $\tau \in \setT_{i, \ell}$ provides an unbiased observation for $\mu_i$.
+Motivated by \Cref{lemma:estimator-recv}, we propose to estimate the reciprocal attraction $\mu_i = 1/v_i$ of each product $i$ by averaging all summary statistics available for that product.
+Formally, at the end of cycle $t-1$, we consider for each product $i$ the $\mu_{i,k}$'s collected by that time, with the total number of such summary statistics denoted by $k_{i, t}$.
+According to \Cref{eq: geometric mean}, each $\mu_{i, k}$ for $k \in [k_{i,t}]$ provides an unbiased observation for $\mu_i$.
 Thus we average all of them to obtain the following estimator for $\mu_i$: